 Here is a brief summary of the different types of loans.
 Paperwork is available online and through the Financial Aid Office.
-Please note that first time borrowers who receive loans are required to participate in Entrance Counseling before loan proceeds will be released.
-You can complete the Entrance Counseling by visiting www.studentloans.gov.
+Please note that first time borrowers who receive loans are required to complete the Master Promissory Note and participate in Entrance Counseling before loan proceeds will be released.
+You can complete these steps by visiting www.studentloans.gov.
 Upon completion of your education, the student will be required to participate in Exit Counseling as well.
 Both of these requirements may be conducted online or in person at the Financial Aid Office.

-Federal Direct Loans:
+Federal Direct Loans